PhotonicsTUL/PLaSK/doc/xpl/geometry/2d/containers.rst

    :attr role: Object role.
 Important for some solvers.
    :attr repeat: Number of repetitive occurrences of stack content.
 This attribute allows to create periodic horizontal structures easily.
 Defaults to 1. (integer)
    :attr flat: The value of this attribute can be either ``true`` of ``false``.
 It specifies whether all the items in the shelf are required to have the same height (therefore the top edge of the shelf is flat).
 Defaults to ``true``.
    :attr shift: Horizontal position of the shelf left edge in its local coordinates.
-Defaults to 0. (float [µm])
+Defaults to 0. (float, µm)

    .. xml:contents::